derberg/rafter-on-katacoda/rafter/step2.md

 In this scenario, you will create a Bucket and then push an Asset to it.
 The Asset is a package containing all static files needed to build a website, such as HTML, JS and CSS files.
 Follow these steps:

-1. Export a GitHub webpage URL of ready-to-use website sources.
+1. Export a variable with ready-to-use sources of a simple website.

    `export GH_WEBPAGE_URL=https://github.com/kyma-project/examples/archive/master.zip`{{execute}}